jina-ai/api/README.md

 In particular,

-- https://api.jina.ai/latest.json gives you the latest stable API schema (corresponds to the last Friday release)
+- https://api.jina.ai/latest gives you the latest stable API schema (corresponds to the last Friday release) in JSON
-- https://api.jina.ai/devel.json gives you the latest development API schema (corresponds to the last master update of [jina-ai/jina](https://github.com/jina-ai/jina))
+- https://api.jina.ai/devel gives you the latest development API schema (corresponds to the last master update of [jina-ai/jina](https://github.com/jina-ai/jina)) in JSON

 ## Description